tycyssg/software-quality-handbook/README.md

 # software-quality-handbook
-Software Quality Assurance Assignment
-Project plan –
-Tasks to complete project and their order
-1. Add team members as collaborators on the repository – One person
-2. Members fork repository – Everyone
-3. Clone repository to local machine – Everyone
-4. Divide up sections – Everyone
-5. Agree on how to review pull requests – Everyone
-6. Research each topic for the handbook – specific to sections below
-7. Start adding to repo based on what section we are working on using Gitflow process - Everyone
-8.	readme change

 # Coding Standards

 Coding standards are collections of rules and guidelines that determine the programming style, procedures, and methods for a programming language.